rikonaka/translator-rs/README.md

 ### Clear Screen Mode

-**New clear screen mode**
+New clear screen mode.
 The default parameter in this mode clears the previous translations for each `n` translation.

 ```bash
 translator-rs --clear